kevinandrewbishop/mailtracker/README.md

 ## Example

-In the following example assume there is a folder called "Visa" that contains transaction notifications for a visa credit card.
+In the following example assume your email account has a folder called "Visa" that contains transaction notifications for a visa credit card.
 A typical email might look like this:
 ```